Meet Our Team

 LuLu is the Assistant Director for LGBTQ+ Resources.
 LuLu’s portfolio includes coordinating Safe Zone, coordination the LGBTQ+ Living Learning Community, and advising the LGBTQ+ Student Leadership Council, among other projects.

 LuLu is a double-graduate of George Mason University, earning their Bachelor of Arts in Integrative Studies and minors of Women & Gender Studies with an LGBTQ Focus and African & African American Studies in 2011, and their Master of Arts in Sociology in 2015.
 LuLu’s thesis focused on the intersections of athletic and gender identity and expression at the university level.
 During LuLu’s time as a student they worked three years as Graduate Assistant in LGBTQ Resources and played rugby for Mason and Northern Virginia Women’s Rugby Football Club.

 Student Coordinator of Space and Design, LGBTQ+ Resources

 Eli Vandegrift is the Student Coordinator of Space and Design at LGBTQ+ Resources.
-Eli is a senior at George Mason University majoring in English with concentrations in Creative Writing and Film and Media Studies.
+Eli is a senior at George Mason University majoring in English with concentrations in Creative Writing and Cultural Studies.
 In addition to organizing the suite, they coordinate the Trans Closet, manage the LGBTQ+ Resources’ social media pages, and assist in office events.

 Eli enjoys reading and writing works of science fiction, poetry, or magical realism, as well as working on film and media projects.
 They are currently working on a creative thesis in English Honors connecting the poetry of nature to the queer body and identity.
 They hope to pursue an MFA in order to create engaging stories and poetry featuring queer characters and/or interacting with various aspects of queer identity.